TheBoonAI/scrounger/react_frontend/README.md

 # Scrounger React Frontend

-`scrounger` is a React application built to provide an example on leveraging [Zorroa](https://www.zorroa.com/)'s machine learning platform for your own website.
+`scrounger` is a React application built to provide examples for making API calls and building fast, responsive interfaces.

 - [Tooling](#tooling)
 - [Conventions](#conventions)